My Antweight (1lb) Meltybrain Battlebot

 This can provide a higher kinetic impact (depending on spin speed) than a shell spinner, where the bot base remains still underneath a spinning shell, or a horizontal spinner, with a rotating ring around a stationary bot.
 Because nearly 100% of the bot weight can be used as a weapon, Meltybrain style bots can be fierce.

-Here is a video showing the animated mouth and the positioning ability with the accelerometer.
+Here is a video showing the animated mouth and the positioning ability with the accelerometer (of the original Pac-Attac)

-Here is a video tour of the inside and outside.
+Here is a video tour of the inside and outside of the original.

-This page will be updated periodically as I have time, but for now, here are pictures from my build and design process.
+This page will be updated periodically as I have time, but for now, here are pictures from my build and design process for the original.
+The current version (5) uses many of the same concepts and design, but improves upon the first in several ways.

 I set out on this project to build a meltybrain that could be used without an external light beacon.
 Since my local combat events are held outside in the sun, I didn’t want to worry about interference issues from sun reflections and the like.